Wine & More

 opening-bottle-of-wine

-Removing the wine capsule
+Photo: Removing the wine capsule

+After presenting the wine bottle, our next move is to remove the capsule.
 Most fine wines come with a capsule, also known as the foil, which is a protective cover that sits on top of the wine bottle’s cork and neck.
 It serves as a barrier to protect the cork and wine from dirt, dust, and moisture.

 Some foils are easier to remove than others.
 It depends mostly on the material used to make wine bottle capsules:

-• Wax capsules usually aren’t really made out of beeswax.
+• Wax Capsules: Usually aren’t really made out of beeswax.
 Luckily, otherwise, the opening of the bottle could present a tiresome task.
 Mostly, an artificial wax is used that peels off quite easily.

 After removing the foil top, put it in your pocket and be aware that nothing should touch the table, not even the bottle, during the wine presentation.
 The next step is cleaning the upper part of the bottle for the first time with the napkin to remove any possible dust or mold.